Key Takeaways

 There's a hidden third player in Wednesday's gathering.
 The Moon and Venus meet right beside the Beehive Cluster (M44) — one of the nearest open star clusters to Earth, a swarm of several hundred stars 600 light-years away in the heart of Cancer.

-In the bright June twilight you won't see the Beehive with the naked eye, but binoculars will pick out its brightest members glittering just below the Moon–Venus pair as the sky darkens.
-Three solar system worlds and a star cluster in one binocular field is a genuinely special view, and a lovely photo opportunity: a camera on a tripod with a two-to-three-second exposure will capture the crescent, earthshine, Venus and the brightest cluster stars together.
+In the bright June twilight you won't see the Beehive with the naked eye, but binoculars will pick out its brightest members glittering just below the Moon and Venus as the sky darkens.
+Three solar system worlds and a star cluster in one binocular field doesn't come around often, and it's a lovely photo opportunity too: a camera on a tripod with a two-to-three-second exposure will catch the crescent, earthshine, Venus and the brightest cluster stars together.

 Binoculars for Wednesday night